10 Be’s of Positivity Press Kit

 -Lionel Ketchian is the founder of The Happiness Club and author or Food For Thought

 “During these times of transformation The 10 Be’s of Positivity opens the door to introspection and healing with a loving gentle tug.
 Lynette shares from her heart personal anecdotes, sweetly whispers questions to the reader and offers powerful positive suggestions to initiate the change the reader desires.
-It is a cheerleader of support and love in book form!”
+The 10 Be’s of Positivity is a cheerleader of support and love in book form!”

-– Kathryn Large is the founder of Soul Kisses Spiritual Whispers and Communicating Through Dementia and the author of Waiting in the Other Room, The Game of Life Workbook and The Secret Door to Success: Your Manifesting Blueprint.
+– Kathryn Large is a metaphyiscal teacher and author of Waiting in the Other Room, The Game of Life Workbook and The Game of Life Manifesting Playbook.

 Lynette Turner, author of the 10 Be’s of Positivity, 10 Steps To A More Positive Way of Living, has been a writer for more than 20 years, writing primarily poetry, and has been published in the journals Dream Shaman, Nomad’s Journey, The International Book of Poetry (two volumes), poetry websites and several Connecticut chapbooks.
 She has also written a book entitled When Rivers Speak in Tongues, a journal book documenting 30 days of one of her trips to West Africa, where by way of an individual artist’s choreography grant, she studied the music, storytelling, customs and instruments of West Africa.